 In 2013, the gain on settlement was brought to the income statement to offset the impairment of the licenses previously capitalised.
 Previously, contingent consideration was carried at amortised cost with the effective interest rate being determined as the equivalent of a government bond with similar time frame and jurisdiction to that of the contingent consideration.

-During the current year the revised contingent consideration was discharged in full.
+In the prior year, the revised contingent consideration was discharged in full.

 The movement on deferred consideration during the year was as follows: